-Research and development, or R&D, expenses consist primarily of salaries and related personnel costs, supplies, clinical patient costs, consulting fees, costs of personnel and supplies for manufacturing, costs of service providers for pre-clinical, clinical and certain legal expenses resulting from intellectual property prosecution, stock compensation expense and other expenses relating to the design, development, testing and enhancement of our product candidates.
-Except for certain capitalized patent expenses, R&D costs are expensed as incurred.
+Research and development, or R&D, expenses consist primarily of salaries and related personnel costs, supplies, clinical trial costs, patient treatment costs, consulting fees, costs of personnel and supplies for manufacturing, costs of service providers for pre-clinical, clinical and manufacturing, and certain legal expenses resulting from intellectual property prosecution, stock compensation expense and other expenses relating to the design, development, testing and enhancement of our product candidates.
+Except for certain capitalized intangible assets, R&D costs are expensed as incurred.